 Scroll down to the "Arrange Icons By" submenu and click on the "Show in Groups" entry there.
 This should activate group mode in Windows Explorer as seen above.
 The view depends of course on the selected view mode, what you see above is the Tiles view mode.

-Update: To activate group sorting in newer versions of Windows you need to right-click in the Explorer window and select "Group by" from the context menu to select a grouping option from the list of available ones.
+Update: To activate group sorting in newer versions of Windows you may also right-click in the Explorer window and select "Group by" from the context menu to select a grouping option from the list of available ones.
 This actually can work on older versions of Windows as well.
 If you prefer to use the menu, press Alt to bring up the old menu bar and select View > Group By from the menu instead.

 Grouping items in Windows Explorer can be useful to manage larger file folders more effectively as contents are now separated by the selected sorting criteria.Advertisement